 When untreated, OSA can lead you towards severe health problems such as:

 - Heart disease

 If you have moderate to severe sleep apnea, there are many available information and treatment options.
-However, this article is compiled to give you all the answers to the questions related to mild sleep apnea.
-Read further to find out everything you ever wanted to understand about mild sleep apnea!
+However, this article is compiled to give you all the answers to the questions related to sleep apnea.

 What is Considered Mild Sleep Apnea?

 The diagnosis of obstructive sleep apnea is based on your (2);